Celtic cross: Celtic Revival

 The Celtic Revival of the mid-19th century led to an increased use and creation of Celtic crosses in Ireland.
 In 1853, casts of several historical high crosses were exhibited at the Dublin Industrial Exhibition.
 In 1857, Henry O'Neill published Illustrations of the Most Interesting of the Sculptured Crosses of Ancient Ireland.
 These two events stimulated interest in the Celtic cross as a symbol for a renewed sense of heritage within Ireland.

 New versions of the high cross were designed for fashionable cemetery monuments in Victorian Dublin in the 1860s.
 From Dublin, the revival spread to the rest of the country and beyond.
 Since the Celtic Revival, the ringed cross became an emblem of Celtic identity, in addition to its more traditional religious symbolism.

 Modern interest in the symbol increased because of Alexander and Euphemia Ritchie.
 The two worked on the island of Iona in Scotland from 1899 to 1940 and popularised use of the Celtic cross in jewelry.
-Using the Celtic cross in fashion is still popular today.

-Since its revival in the 1850s, the Celtic cross has been used extensively as grave markers.
-Straying from medieval usage, when the symbol was typically used for a public monument.
+Since its revival in the 1850s, the Celtic cross has been used extensively as grave markers, straying from medieval usage, when the symbol was typically used for a public monument.
 The Celtic cross now appears in various retail items.
 Both the Gaelic Athletic Association and the Northern Ireland national football team have used versions of the Celtic cross in their logos and advertising.
 The Church in Wales since 1954 have used a flag with a Celtic cross in the centre.

-A Celtic cross is often used to represent Presbyterianism, including by the US Department of Veterans Affairs.